 Row 2 & 3: Ch 1, sc across row.

-Row 4: Ch 1, sc in 1st st. Go into same stitch pull up a loop then go into next stitch and pull up another loop, pick up a loop and draw through all three loops on hook.
-Repeat across row to end. add a slip stitch to last row to “even” out row.
+Row 4: Ch 1, sc in 1st st. Go into same stitch pull up a loop then go into next stitch and pull up another loop, pick up a loop and draw through all three loops on hook Ithis is the lksc).
+Repeat across row to end.
 Ch 1 turn.

-Row 27-66: Bring up main color and work rows 5 and 6.
-You may make more or less rows here in the main body area to adjust final length of your kitchen towel.
+Row 27-66: Bring up main color and work lksc row.
+You may make more or less rows here in the main body area to adjust the final length of your kitchen towel.

 You may also like these crochet double thick fish potholders

-Row 83 -90: continue with main color and repeat rows and 5.
+Row 83 -90: continue with main color as you lksc rows.

 Row 90-92: sc across.
 Ch 1 and work border down long side with evenly spaced sc stitches.
 Ch 1, turn and work second side border row.
 Attach yarn to other side to work two side border rows.
 Cut yarn and weave in ends.